Hackerr7767/dive/README.md

 # Install
 * Dive is a new framework, You cannot install it,
 * Instead, Download the whole repo as a zip format
-* Add it to DMD Path, You are done install Dive!
+* Add it to DMD Path, You are done installing Dive!
 ```d
 import dive.dive;